karmentsang/karmentsang.github.io/content/projects.md

 ---
-title: projects
+title: All Projects
-description: New projects of 2024
-date: 2024-07-15
+description: Click the titles to see more!
-include: true
+include: false
 ---